4rts/slido-bot/README.md

 # Slido-Bot
 A bot for the audience interaction tool sli.do.
-Since Slido blocks malicious access via the API very effectively, this bot was created.
+Since Slido blocks malicious access via the API very effectively, this bot was created as a new solution for voting up questions automatically.
 It works via Firefox or Chrome browser.
 ##Instalation
 ```
 git clone https://github.com/4rts/slido-bot.git